corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 * `FlowExternalOperation`: Returns a result which should be run using a thread from one of the node’s thread pools.
-* `FlowExternalAsyncOperation`: Returns a future which should be run on a thread provided to its implementation.
+* `FlowExternalAsyncOperation`: Returns a future, which you should run on a thread provided for its implementation.
 Threading needs to be explicitly handled when using `FlowExternalAsyncOperation`.
 * `FlowExternalOperation`: Allows developers to write an operation that runs on a thread provided by the node’s flow external operation thread pool.